ValentineNekNek/Flower_shop_pp1/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Home page was taken from Wikipedia Article
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)